ROBOR la trei luni a scazut la 1,97% - Banci asigurari - Ziarul BURSA

 Actualitate - vezi toate ştirile mai jos.

-Indicele ROBOR la 3 luni a stagnat astăzi la 1,97%, potrivit datelor publicate de Banca Naţională a României (BNR). click să citeşti tot articolul
+Indicele ROBOR la 3 luni a scăzut astăzi la 1,97%, potrivit datelor publicate de Banca Naţională a României (BNR). click să citeşti tot articolul

 Ediţii precedente